 Plus, children who are exposed to added sugars during pregnancy are more likely to have a preference for sweets and have a greater risk for childhood obesity.

-Plus, a 2018 study in the American Journal of Preventive Medicine found moms who consumed too much sugar during pregnancy were more likely to have children with poorer cognitive skills.
+Plus, a 2018 study in the American Journal of Preventive Medicine found moms who consumed too much sugar during pregnancy were more likely to have children with poor cognitive skills.

 Other studies have also linked sugar consumption during pregnancy to an increased risk of having a child with asthma.